aurimontem/phs/README.md

 -   [Week 2](week_2/) -- make a simple python file in vim and execute it in the shell, learn more advanced command line tools, and parse a computational chemistry supercomputer program
--   [Week 3](week_3/) -- customize your shell environment with a .bashrc, learn how to compile simple LaTeX files in the command line, and streamline your LaTeX within vim with a .vimrc
+-   [Week 3](week_3/) -- learn how to write and use bash scripts, customize your shell environment with a .bashrc, learn how to compile simple LaTeX files in the command line
+-   [Week 4](week_4/) -- streamline your editing of LaTeX files with a .vimrc, use markdown to seamlessly create attractive documents and websites, and add helpful functions to your .bashrc

 Older curriculum: